cloudhead/nakamoto/README.md

   For example, *Client Side Block Filtering* (BIP 157/158) should be used over bloom filters (BIP 37) to ensure user privacy.

-## Contributing

-If you'd like to contribute to the development of Nakamoto, please get in touch!

 ## Usage

 In your *Cargo.toml*: